 11.301 Introduction to Urban Design and Development

-Examines both the physical and social structure of cities and ways they can be changed.
-Includes historical forces that have produced cities, models of urban form analysis, contemporary theories of urban design, implementation strategies.
-Core lectures supplemented by student projects analyzing the evolution of urban place, and factors of high quality urban design and development.
+Examines the physical and social structure of cities and ways they can be changed.
+Includes historical forces that have produced cities, models of urban form, contemporary theories of urban design, implementation strategies.
+Core lectures are supplemented by student projects analyzing the evolution of urban place, and factors of high quality urban design and development.
 Guest speakers present cases involving current projects illustrating the scope and methods of urban design practice.

 This class has no prerequisites.